parttimenerd/asgct2-demo/README.md

 ## TLDR
 I propose
 - [to unify all profiling related stack walking in a new class](#unify-stack-walking) (less code duplication and more error checking)
-- [the extension of AsyncGetCallTrace (AsyncGetCallTrace2)](#asyncgetcalltrace-extension) with a Class Path exception and more information on Java and non Java frames
+- [the extension of AsyncGetCallTrace (AsyncGetCallTrace2)](#asyncgetcalltrace-extension) with more information on Java and non Java frames

 ## Build